-The business ultimately aims to help stop up to one billion plastic bottles reaching the ocean every year, and stop the 300 million kg of carbon emissions that goes with them.
-As well as using 9 times less energy in the production process, the material has the potential to be cost competitive with plastic.
+The business ultimately aims to help stop up to one billion plastic bottles reaching the ocean every year, and eliminate the 300 million kg of carbon emissions that goes with them.
+As well as using nine times less energy to produce, the material has the potential to be cost competitive with plastic.

 How can the circular economy create value for your business?